 There is now a higher threshold for police to apprehend a person they suspect to have a mental illness, and protective service officers have lost the police-like power.
 The power of police to apprehend a person to prevent serious and imminent harm is covered, and the requirement to transport a person to a designated mental health service.

-The police can apprehend a person (s 351) if they are satisfied that the person appears to have mental illness, and because of that they to be apprehended, to prevent serious and imminent harm to themselves or another person.
+The police can apprehend a person (s 351) if they are satisfied that the person appears to have a mental illness, and because of that they need to be apprehended, to prevent serious and imminent harm to themselves or another person.
 No warrant is required.
 This threshold is higher than section 10 under the MHA 1986, which only required assessment of a likelihood of serious bodily harm.
 In addition, protective services officers no longer have these police-like powers.

 As soon as practicable after apprehending a person, the police must arrange for the person to be taken to a registered medical practitioner, mental health practitioner or to hospital, for an examination to determine whether to make an assessment order.